Patternslib/Patterns/docs/patterns/checklist.rst

 deselect all checkboxes in a block.
 This requires two changes in your markup:

 1. add a ``pat-checklist`` class to the containing element
-2. add a select and deselect buttons
+2. add select and deselect buttons

 Here is a simple example.